Morphological evolution of a semiconductor surface driven by irradiation-induced anisotropic plastic flow: Asymptotic approximations

 and

 Then we set

 Upon linearization in $\epsilon$, we obtain at $\mathcal{O}(1)$

-and restriction of our domain of consideration to the plane below $z=\mu_0$\footnote{We note that the symmetry of the Gaussian ellipsoid describing implantation into the bulk permits, in principle, two solutions to Equation \ref{leadingorderg}, and we are only interested in solving for the lower one.} immediately implies $g_0 = \mu_0 - 2\sigma_0$.
+and restricting the domain of interest to the plane \textit{below} $z=\mu_0$ immediately implies\footnote{We note that the symmetry of the Gaussian ellipsoid describing implantation into the bulk permits, in principle, two solutions to Equation \ref{leadingorderg}, and we are only interested in solving for the lower one.
+Restriction to the lower half-plane restores invertibility.} $g_0 = \mu_0 - 2\sigma_0$.
 At $\mathcal{O}(\epsilon)$,

 Then

 This simplifies to